 (a) James City Propane Service

-(i) VNG shall have, on November 1 of each Contract Year, no less than 211,000 Dth equivalent of propane in inventory at the James City Plant, subject to ENA’s obligation to replenish certain quantities of propane pursuant to Section 2.8(a)(v).
+(i) VNG shall have, on November 1 of each Contract Year, no less than 211,000 Dth equivalent of propane in inventory at the James City Plant, subject to ENA’s obligation to replenish certain quantities of propane pursuant to Section 2.8(a)(vii).
 (For purposes of this Section 2.8, all quantities of propane shall be expressed on a Dth basis.)

 (ii) Subject to Sections 2.8(a)(iv), 2.8(a)(v) and 2.8(a)(x), VNG will vaporize propane at ENA’s direction for dispatch out of the James City Plant in a quantity up to 17,275 Dth per day, at a rate up to 720 Dth per hour; provided that VNG shall not be required to dispatch in any hour (“Dispatch Hour”) at a rate in excess of the quantity derived from the following formula:

+The product of ten one hundredths (.10) times the sum of the quantities actually flowing during the Dispatch Hour through VNG Gate Stations N1, N2 and N3.

 (iii) ENA will give VNG advance notice of ENA’s intent to direct VNG to vaporize propane, such notice to be given no later than twenty-four (24) hours prior to delivery.

 (iv) VNG’s obligation to provide service hereunder will be a function of the Available Propane Quantity ("APQ").
 Available Propane Quantity means the quantity derived from the following formula: